openshift/pipelines-catalog/s2i-dotnet1/README.md

-# Dotnet1 Source-to-Image
+# .NET Core 1 Source-to-Image

-This task can be used for building `.NET1` Core apps as reproducible Docker images using Source-to-Image.
+This task can be used for building `.NET Core 1` apps as reproducible Docker images using Source-to-Image.
 [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) is a toolkit and a workflow for building reproducible container images from source code.
 This tasks uses the s2i-dotnet image build from [redhat-developer/s2i-dotnetcore](https://github.com/redhat-developer/s2i-dotnetcore).

-.NET1 Core versions currently provided are:
+.NET Core versions currently provided are:

 - 1.0 (RHEL 7, CentOS 7)
 - 1.1 (RHEL 7)

-## Installing the Dotnet1 Task
+## Installing the .NET Core 1 Task

 ```
 kubectl apply -f https://raw.githubusercontent.com/openshift/pipelines-catalog/master/s2i-dotnet1/s2i-dotnet1-task.yaml